If you’re thinking about living in Calgary or are a newcomer to Calgary, this guide will help you navigate life in your new surroundings.

 Calgary is a mountain-high city at 1,048 metres above sea level.
 The climate is dry, with generally low levels of humidity.

 Sitting on the prairies, Calgary gets the most sun of any of Canada’s major cities.
-Summers can be warm and dry with temperatures capable of reaching 30°C. More often than not it is mild, especially when compared with most of Canada.
+Summers can be warm and dry, with temperatures capable of reaching 30°C or higher.
+More often than not it is mild, especially when compared with most of Canada.
 Even when it’s cold, it’s usually sunny.
-This can make living in Calgary in the summer a very attractive prospect.
+This can make living in Calgary in an attractive prospect.

-Weather in Calgary is characterized by four distinct seasons.
+Weather in Calgary is characterised by four distinct seasons.
 It almost always cools off comfortably at night, when frost can occur at any time of the year.

-Winter is quite pleasant by cooler Canadian standards, with temperatures staying below -10°C for only a few weeks of the year.
+Winter is quite pleasant by Canadian standards, with temperatures staying below -10°C for only a few weeks of the year.
 Winter is made all the more pleasant by the city’s close proximity to the Rockies.
 There are so many great ski resorts to choose from, so don’t be afraid to embrace the winter!

 May is typically a windy month, while June has above average rainfall.
 July and August are the warmest months.
 September and October often enjoy “Indian summer” conditions.